Ddjalex/TelegramRedirect/CHAT_ID_CONFIGURATION.md

 # 📋 Chat ID Configuration Guide

-Your bot now has TWO different chat ID settings:
+Your bot now has THREE different chat ID settings:

 ## 🔵 1.
 WHO CAN SEND MESSAGES TO THE BOT (Source/Allowed Chat IDs)